dlang-community/D-Scanner/README.md

 DScanner is a tool for analyzing D source code

 ### Building and installing
-To build DScanner, run the build.sh script (or the build.bat file on Windows).
+To build DScanner, run ```make``` (or the build.bat file on Windows).
-The build time can be rather long with the -inline flag (over 2 minutes on an i7 processor), so you may wish to remove it from the build script.
-To install, simply place the generated binary somewhere on your $PATH.
+The build time can be rather long with the -inline flag on front-end versions older than 2.066, so you may wish to remove it from the build script.
+The makefile has "ldc" and "gdc" targets if you'd prefer to compile with one of these compilers instead of DMD.
+To install, simply place the generated binary (in the "bin" folder) somewhere on your $PATH.

 # Usage
 The following examples assume that we are analyzing a simple file called helloworld.d